xigt/igtdetect/README.md

 The testing mode has the following usage:

-	usage: igtdetect.py test [-h] [--type {freki,text}] [-f] --classifier CLASSIFIER
+	usage: igtdetect.py test [-h] [--type {freki,text}] [-f] --classifier CLASSIFIER [-c CONFIG]
 	                         files [files ...]

-* `--classifier` specifies the path to a previously saved classifier.
-* `--type` again selects the input file type.
-Though a classifier trained on one file type will work on the other, certain features are only available to `freki` files, and thus will not be processed for `text` files, so classifiers should ideally be used with the same filetypes.
-* `-f` forces overwriting of saved feature files.
-* `--no-eval` is a flag that will prevent test files from being treated as evaluation files.
-By default, the script expects labels to exist in the target file for comparison.
-* `-o` specifies the directory into which the files containing the newly added labels will be saved.
+	positional arguments:
+	  files                        Files to apply classifier against

+	optional arguments:
+	  -h, --help                   show this help message and exit -f, --overwrite              Overwrite text vectors.
+[Default: do not overwrite] --classifier CLASSIFIER      Specifies the path for the saved classifier to use.
+	  -c CONFIG, --config CONFIG   Specifies a config file which may override settings in defaults.ini.

+#### Output:
+* Files in [freki](https://github.com/xigt/freki) format will be written to the `out_path` directory in the config file, sharing the same filename as their input files, with the suffix `_classified.txt`
+* If the file being tested has not had its features extracted previously, or the `-f` flag is set:
+	* a file will be written containing the svm-lite formatted features for each line
+		* in the directory specified by `feat_dir`
+		* using the suffix `_feats.txt`
+* If `debug_on` is set to `1` or `true`:
+	* a line-by-line summary of the classification probabilities will be written for each file
+		* in the directory specified by `debug_dir`
+		* with the suffix `_classifications.txt`

 ### Example